collective/collective.developermanual/source/forms/ploneformgen/gpg.rst

 .. warning::

-    Encryption is serious business, and this hot-to does not teach you about it or about the Gnu Privacy Guard.
+    Encryption is serious business, and this how-to does not teach you about it or about the Gnu Privacy Guard.
 You should develop expertise with both of these before attempting to enable PFG encryption.

 Using GPG encryption with PloneFormGen requires: